 I wanted to do something cute for my mom for Valentine’s Day using the kids’ foot and hand prints.
 She helped out so much with Dylan when we were in the hospital with Reagan so it is the absolute least I can do 🙂

 I saw a cute card craft using a hand print to make a heart.
 It seemed very simple, but as I started, it was not so simple.
-Don’t worry, I am here to simplify it for you!
+Don’t worry, I am here to simplify it for you with my DIY Valentine’s Day canvas!
 It took me 4 tries.
 And I made it more difficult for myself because I used paper with words on it.
 Arg.

 Find your cute Valentine’s Day paper.
 I got this one out of the “4 Seasons” paper pack at Hobby Lobby.
 (This one – I didn’t use this exact one, but I have it – I am obsessed with these.
 When paper is 50% off, snag this up!
 It’s great for holiday projects).
 Don’t be a dummy like me and pick something that has a right side up.
 I’ll show you why later…